arewhyaeenn/OOP_HELLO_WORLD/README.md

 If you've never created a zip file before, don't worry, its easy.

 If you're on Mac, simply open your **COMP\_150\_Projects** folder, right click the **HelloWorld** folder, and click **Compress "HelloWorld"**.
-Note taht the names of the folders will be different if you named yours differently than I did mine earlier in the tutorial, but the idea is the same.
+Note that the names of the folders will be different if you named yours differently than I did mine earlier in the tutorial, but the idea is the same.
 The result should be a folder named **HelloWorld.zip**, which is what you should submit.

 If you're on an OS other than Mac, you may have to download a tool that allows you to zip up your project (or you might not, it depends on your OS and what version of that OS).
 Search "how to zip on \<your_OS\>" and go from there.